Clear, impactful writing is not easy to achieve. If you want to improve your writing skills and connect with your readers, these tips can help.

 Passive voice can also reduce clarity by hiding the agent responsible for an action:

 Passive: In 146 B.C., the historic city of Carthage was burnt to the ground.
 (By who?)

 Active: In 146 B.C., the Romans burned the historic city of Carthage to the ground.

 6. Build a strong structure.

-Structure helps determines a piece of writing’s pacing and context.
+Structure helps determine a piece of writing’s pacing and context.
 A good structure provides a clear framework that reinforces the reader's understanding.
 Some writers prefer to make outlines to help with structure, while others like to jump right into the writing process.
 Whatever approach you take, use sections to divide your writing into digestible bites.

-Also consider how your writing relates to the images and data that appears alongside it.
+Also consider how your writing relates to the images and data that appear alongside it.
 Make sure the visuals relate naturally to nearby prose.
 You can also use visuals to break up long blocks of text.
 At the same time, be judicious in your use of visuals, and don’t flood your story with images and data visualizations without text to back them up.